49emily/49emily/README.md

 - Worked as a Software Developement Intern for [AquaRealTime](https://www.algaetracker.com/), a Boulder-based startup building low-cost algae trackers.
 I built graph annotation features in Vue.js for the client site and got super passionate about ecotechnology while doing it.
 - Survived and got an A+ in MATH 61DM, Stanford's rigorous, proof-based sequence in analysis, linear algebra, and multivariable calculus and the hardest math class a Stanford frosh can take.
 There were only 10 people in our class!
 [Here are my Latex P-sets](https://www.overleaf.com/read/tfrmvxnvttvt) -- they give me PTSD, but you can look at them.
 - Conducted independent computer vision research in high school, wrote a [paper](https://github.com/49emily/ml-research-paper-2021), and presented my work at some [science fairs](https://www.societyforscience.org/press-release/2021-regeneron-isef-sao-awards/)!
 - Conceptualized and illustrated a 15-piece [AP Drawing portfolio](https://drive.google.com/drive/folders/1Gjs3cpn3r-245lZ_obt6YkLqLzuztpRD?usp=sharing) about my cultural and emotional identity that received one of 343 perfect scores on the 2022 exam.
-One of my colored pencil works won the Congressional Art Competition, so it's currently in the U.S. Capitol until Summer 2023!
+One of my colored pencil works won the Congressional Art Competition, so it's currently in the U.S. Capitol until summer 2023!

 ### 🎯 I hope to...
-- Gain more industry experience Summer 2023 -- I want to take advantage of the super exciting time in tech we're living in.
+- Gain more industry experience summer 2023 -- I want to take advantage of the super exciting time in tech we're living in.
 If you're open to hire, I'd be so grateful if you'd reach out.
 - Build out a couple ideas with my friends!
 - Travel to Nanjing, China to see my grandparents soon.
 - Learn how to oil paint.